 No two Hoovervilles were quite alike, and the camps varied in population and size.
-Some were as small as a few hundred people while others, in bigger metropolitan areas such as Washington, D.C., and New York City, boasted thousands of inhabitants.
-St. Louis, Missouri, was home to one of the country’s largest and longest-standing Hoovervilles.
+Some were as small as a few hundred people while others, in bigger metropolitan areas such as Washington, D.C. and New York City, boasted thousands of inhabitants.
+St. Louis, Missouri, and Seattle, Washington, were home to two of the country’s largest and longest-standing Hoovervilles.

 Most Hoovervilles operated in an informal, unorganized way, but the bigger ones would sometimes put forward spokespersons to serve as a liaison between the camp and the larger community.
 St. Louis’ Hooverville, built in 1930, had its own unofficial mayor, churches and social institutions.
 This Hooverville thrived because it was funded by private donations.
 It maintained itself as a free-standing community until 1936, when it was razed.

 Although a common factor among Hooverville residents was unemployment, inhabitants took any work that became available, often laboring at such backbreaking, sporadic jobs as fruit picking or packing.
-Writer John Steinbeck (1902-68) featured a family who lived in a California Hooverville and sought farm work in his Pulitzer Prize-winning novel “The Grapes of Wrath,” which was first published in 1939.
+Writer John Steinbeck featured a family who lived in a California Hooverville and sought farm work in his Pulitzer Prize-winning novel “The Grapes of Wrath,” published in 1939.